jpajzinka/ESP32-PulseMeter/README.md

 To succesfully run this code you will nedd to download esp32_ulp library from https://github.com/micropython/micropython-esp32-ulp

-The code, client() method is prepared for integration with ThingsBoard (https://thingsboard.io/)
+The code, is designed for integration with ThingsBoard (https://thingsboard.io/), you can modify the code() function to integrate with alternative servers.

 # Configuration